 If you or someone you know is experiencing food insecurity or needs information about housing, employment, transportation, healthcare, and legal services, please consult the Student Life Single Stop Resources page.

 Resolution Services for Conflicts and Concerns

 The Ombuds Office can be a good place to start when you have a conflict, a sense of unfairness, or a concern to deal with while you’re at the university.
 The earlier you identify a problem and look for a solution, the more easily resolution can be achieved.

 The Graduate School is committed to promoting an environment that is free of discrimination and sexual violence.
 Graduate students who experience harassment, violence, or discrimination have many resources available to them and are encouraged to contact either the Graduate Dean’s office at (413) 545-5271 or the Dean of Students office at (413) 545-2684 for additional information about these resources.

-The University of Massachusetts is committed to fostering diversity and inclusion both in and outside of the classroom.
+UMass Amherst is committed to fostering diversity and inclusion both in and outside of the classroom.
 Learn more about these efforts.

 If you or someone you know has experienced sexual misconduct (including rape, sexual assault, domestic and dating violence, stalking, and sexual harassment), please consult the university’s Title IX page.